 ALSO READDemonetisation of currency notes showing result: Prasad Trade fair will not be impacted by demonetisation: Prasad Govt.to set up Digital India payment banks in every district, says Ravi Shankar Prasad Relations will Pak will never be same: Ravi Shankar Prasad post Uri attack Congress telecom scam charge against NDA 'utterly bogus': Ravi Shankar Prasad

+Law and IT Minister Ravi Shankar Prasad today said the decision to scrap Rs 500/1000 notes was taken by the government on the recommendation of the Reserve Bank of India.
 "It is not demonetisation.
 It is a wrong expression.
 Our government has only taken decision upon recommendation of Reserve bank of India who is authority to take decisions that notes of Rs 500 and Rs 1000 will not be a legal tender.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)